kushsolitary/blog/_posts/2013-10-28-porting-pappu-pakia-to-ios-with-cocoonjs.markdown

 ---

 I and [Rishabh][rishabhp] worked on a game for [Github GameOff 2012][gameoff] roughly a year ago and we named it Pappu Pakia.
-We were fortunate enough to score the first place (along with four other winners) and get our hands on our first iOS device.
+We were fortunate enough to win the first place (along with four other winners) and get our hands on our first iOS device - iPad 4.

 The game was pretty simple and was created using HTML5 Canvas.
 Everything (graphics, sounds and music) was created from scratch
 (thanks to [Rezoner][rezoner] for the music!).
-It also hit the the [first page of HN][hnpost] where we got a lot of critiques and praises.
-We also received a lot of requests to make it an iOS game but it seemed hard as we had no experience in developing for iOS.
+It also hit the [first page of HN][hnpost] where we got a lot of critiques and praises.
+We also received a lot of requests to make it an iOS game, but it seemed hard as we had no experience in developing for iOS.

 We then came across [CocoonJS][cocoonjs] and [Phonegap][phonegap].
 Using these, one can easily _transform_ their HTML5 app into
 _native_ mobile apps without any extra effort.
-Phonegap is more focused on apps while CocoonJS is more focused on games as it accelerates the canvas by adding native graphics support.
+Phonegap is more focused on web apps while CocoonJS is more focused on games as it accelerates the canvas by adding native graphics support.
 Back then, CocoonJS was very buggy and Phonegap was too slow for a game which made us drop the idea of porting the game to iOS.